-Welcome Market Hall transformed the historic bones of a 19th century rail depot into a gastronomic concourse that you'd expect to find in a city like Austin or Fort Collins.
-Mydland Market is reviving the concept of the neighborhood pub with its location on the north side of town, a place better known for its sweeping mountain vistas and pastoral graces.
+McGregor's Steakhouse is reviving the concept of the neighborhood pub with its location on the north side of town, a place better known for its sweeping mountain vistas and pastoral graces.
 The Warehouse Gastro Pub is the latest addition to our culinary scene, and it is quickly garnering a reputation as a chill hangout spot serving elevated contemporary marvels.